BarbieCue/consumer-driven-contract-testing-pact/README.md

 ## Build and verify the provider

 As mentioned above, the gradle `build` task also calls the `test` task.
-Verifying the provider means calling its CDC unit test.
+Verifying the provider means calling its CDC test.
 Thus, building the provider will also test (verify) it.
 And due to our configuration, the verification result is immediately published to the broker.